 GIMP (GNU Image Manipulation Program) is a free image editor.
 It can be used to edit and retouch images by resizing, adding layers and other special effects.
 You can access these via the handy toolbox or dropdown menus.
 See our guide on how to use GIMP here.
 The GIMP website itself also has a great selection of tutorials.

-GIMP's interface does take some getting used to if you're accustomed to Adobe Photoshop, but it can do almost everything professional image editors are capable of.
-You can even add some Photoshop plugins to GIMP.
+If you're accustomed to Adobe Photoshop, it may take some time for you to adjust to GIMP's interface, but it can do almost everything professional image editors are capable of.
+You can even add certain Photoshop plugins to GIMP.

 By default the program takes up less than 100MB of space, which is another considerable benefit, particularly for those short on storage.